 4. Conclusion

 Solvent-relaxation NMR has been utilised to characterise nanoparticle dispersions in a range of binary mixtures of aqueous and non-aqueous solutions.
 For a range of binary aqueous-alcohol solvent blends, there are inflection points in the relaxation rates at characteristic alcohol mole fractions, due to the arrangement of hydrogen bonds in the system.
 In non-aqueous binary solvent blends, the average relaxation rates of toluene and p-xylene increase with EtOH mole fractions.
 Surprisingly, decane shows a decrease in the relaxation rate with composition that reflects the solvent polarity.
-In the case of nanoparticulate dispersions, there is a linear relationship between the specific relaxation rate and the available particle surface area, except where there are macroscopic changes on formulation characteristics, i.e., gelation.
+In the case of nanoparticulate dispersions, there is a linear relationship between the specific relaxation rate and the available particle surface area, except where there are macroscopic changes in formulation characteristics, i.e., gelation.
 Importantly, for the first time, these results demonstrate that solvent-relaxation NMR is a viable technique to characterise non-aqueous dispersions; however, the technique is approaching the limit of experimental resolution.

 Acknowledgments

-We would like to acknowledge the financial contribution of Infineum and for permission to reproduce the data of Wasiu Abdullahi22 and Yoanh Moratille in Error!
-Reference source not found..
+We would like to acknowledge the financial contribution of Infineum and for permission to reproduce the data of Wasiu Abdullahi22 and Yoanh Moratille in Figure 2.

 References